projectcs13/sensor-cloud/README.md

 Welcome to the "Project CS 2013" project

+## Installing the project

+1. Download and compile the linux system dependencies, (only needed once per machine) make install_linux_deps

+2. Download and compile the project dependencies, and compile the project sources make install

 ## Running the project

-1. Download and compile the dependencies, and compile the project sources

-        make install

-2. Run the application by using startup script
+1. Run the application by using startup script (one of the commands below)

+        make run_all
         sudo ./scripts/sensec.sh start

-3. Alternative run (type each in separate shells)
+2. Alternative run (type each in separate shells)

+        make run_rabbit
         make run_es
-        make run_rabbit
         make run_nodejs
         make run

-4. To shutdown either close each individual shell or run
+4. To shutdown either close each individual shell or run one of the commands below

+        make stop_all
         sudo ./scripts/sensec.sh stop

 ## Running tests

-1. Download and compile the dependencies, and compile the project sources
+1. There are two ways of setting up the environment for testing.
+Either run the startup script by one of the below commands.

-        make install
+        make test_setup

-2. Start RabbitMQ
+        sudo ./scripts/sensec.sh test_setup

+1a Or run each of the following commands in a separate shell

         make run_rabbit

-3. Start Elastic Search server

         make run_es
+        make run_nodejs

-4. Run the tests
+2. Run the tests

         make test